civamkr/civamkr.github.io/index.md

-I am currently a fifth-year Ph.D. student in the [Department of Applied and Computational Mathematics and Statistics](https://acms.nd.edu) at the [University of Notre Dame](https://nd.edu).
-I am fortunate to work under the mentorship of [Prof. Lizhen Lin](https://blog.umd.edu/lizhen01/) and [Prof. Daren Wang](https://darenwang.github.io/website).
+I am a Postdoctoral researcher at the Booth School of Business, University of Chicago, working with [Prof. Nabarun Deb](https://nabarund.github.io/).
+I earned my Ph.D. in Statistics from the [Department of Applied and Computational Mathematics and Statistics](https://acms.nd.edu) at the [University of Notre Dame](https://nd.edu), advised by [Prof. Lizhen Lin](https://blog.umd.edu/lizhen01/) and [Prof. Daren Wang](https://darenwang.github.io/website).

-Before starting my Ph.D., I completed a five-year Integrated M.Sc. in Mathematics at [Visva Bharati](https://visvabharati.ac.in/index.html), where I was advised by [Prof. Swapan Kumar Pandit](https://www.visvabharati.ac.in/SwapanKumarPandit.html).
-During my final year, I had the opportunity to be a visiting student at the [Chennai Mathematical Institute](https://www.cmi.ac.in/), where I conducted my master’s dissertation research under [Prof. Issan Patri](https://www.isid.ac.in/~statmath/index.php?module=Faculty).
+Before my Ph.D., I completed a Five-year Integrated M.Sc. in Mathematics at [Visva Bharati](https://visvabharati.ac.in/index.html), advised by [Prof. Swapan Kumar Pandit](https://www.visvabharati.ac.in/SwapanKumarPandit.html).
+During my final year, I spent a year as a visiting student at the [Chennai Mathematical Institute](https://www.cmi.ac.in/), where I completed my master’s dissertation under [Prof. Issan Patri](https://www.isid.ac.in/~statmath/index.php?module=Faculty).

-For more on my academic background, research, and teaching, please see my [CV here](https://github.com/civamkr/website/blob/main/CV_Shivam_Kumar_OCT_2024.pdf).
+For details on my research, teaching, and publications, see my [CV (pdf)](https://github.com/civamkr/website/blob/main/CV_Shivam_Kumar_OCT_2024.pdf).

 I was born and raised in Bihar, India.